fallen-icarus/cardano-swaps/README.md

 Only the owner (as defined by `SwapConfig`) is allowed to use the `Close` or `UpdatePrices` redeemers.
 Anyone can use `Info` or `Swap` redeemers.

 #### `Info` Redeemer
 The `Info` redeemer is guaranteed to fail and will display the `owner` of the `SwapConfig`.
 It is guaranteed to fail at the `cardano-cli transaction build` step so there is no risk of losing collateral.
 This option was added in case someone wanted to check if the swap is using the proper swap contract.
 Since you will know the offered asset and asked asset (thanks to beacon tokens discussed later), armed with the owner's payment pubkey hash, you can now try recreating the swap contract and swap address.
 If you end up with a different swap address, the swap contract being used is guaranteed to be different.
-In short, this option adds an auditability feature to `cardano-swaps`.
+In short, this option adds an auditability feature to Cardano-Swaps.

 #### `Close` Redeemer
 The `Close` redeemer makes it possible for the owner (as defined by `SwapConfig`) to withdraw all assets from the swap address, this includes any utxos with reference scripts.
 This is effectively closing the swap, hence the name.

 #### `UpdatePrice` Redeemer
-As previously mentioned, `cardano-swaps` uses inline price datums.
+As previously mentioned, Cardano-Swaps uses inline price datums.
 However, sometimes an owner will want to change the asking price of his/her assets.
 This redeemer allows the owner to change the inline price datum supplied.
 This action includes checks to ensure the new datum is properly used.
 The requirements for a successful update are:

 1. Transaction must be signed by owner.
 2. The new price must be greater than zero.